Science-Bird/UniversalRadar/README.md

 Even without the terrain contour map, the generated radar meshes for large objects should usually fill in more boxy or industrial environments.

+### Does this do anything for modded interiors?

+Not yet, no. There have been other projects in development to create a similar dynamic generation system to Universal Radar's for interiors instead, but it's unclear if any of them will actually reach any sort of release.

+Making Universal Radar's existing system work for interiors would be a pretty big undertaking, so I can't guarantee I'll work on that any time soon either.
+However, I am interested in a fallback which can use the old radar specifically in modded interiors which lack the radar sprites.
+If this ends up being a reasonable task, I'll try to put it in an upcoming update.

 ### How does this affect load times or performance?

 It certainly may add a bit to your load times, but it should only be really significant when landing on a moon that does not have mesh terrain (the standard vanilla type of terrain in Lethal Company) for the first time.
 This can take especially long depending on the size or number of terrain objects on the moon.
 However, meshes are remembered for the rest of the session after this.